 Not bad for a temporary solution!
 In fact, doing tile jut got pushed way down on the priority list because I'm honestly really happy with these.
 And guess what?
 The hubby ended up being pretty impressed too.
 Who would have thought... ;)

 *Update--I have had a few readers ask me where they can purchase online other than Lowes.
-I found these on Amazon where you can get 15 square feet for a little under $15.
+I found these similar ones on Amazon with great reviews.
 Happy flooring everyone!